mairindeith/ccca_shiny/README.md

 # ccca_shiny

-An R-Shiny frontend interface for the ccca package
+Shiny wrapper for the R package `CCCA` (climate-change conditioned fisheries advice) by Dr. Dan Duplisea (https://github.com/duplisea/ccca).

+A live version of the app be explored on [my Shinyapps.io dashboard](https://mdeith.shinyapps.io/ccca/).